centarro/commerce-docs/docs/v1/user-guide/shopping-cart.md

 **Convert Numbers**

 Click "Add Action"
-In order to actually create a currency conversion we need to do alittle math.
+In order to actually create a currency conversion we need to do a little math.
 This next step is where you add the currency exchange rate.

 <ul class="screenshot_breadcrumbs">
     <li class="first">Administration</li>